lucywyman/blog/source/content/oscon-2017.rst

 Overall, this was an excellent conference!
-I'm not sure if the quality of speakers was especially high this year or if I'm just getting better at choosing which talks to attend, but I was *very* impressed with the speakers and their topics this year.
+I'm not sure if the quality of speakers was especially high this year or if I'm just getting better at choosing which talks to attend, but I was *very* impressed with the speakers and their topics.
 There were only 1 or 2 talks that weren't useful to me, and even then I didn't find myself wishing I had attended a different talk.
 I learned a lot, got to catch up with OSS nerd friends, and got to meet some fantastic folks!